-With so many beaches here, it can be difficult to pick out just a few of them to visit.
+With so many beaches here, it can be difficult to pick out just a few of them to visit (much like how difficult it is to pick between the beaches in St Kitts and Nevis).
 So, here’s a rundown of some of the best St Lucian beaches out there for you to see.

 Best Beaches in St Lucia